naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/boson/second-exam.md

 The cost of a link is based on the interface bandwidth and the reference bandwidth, as indicated by the formula:
 **cost = reference bandwidth / interface bandwidth**

+By default reference bandwidth is 100 Mbps, If bandwidth has not been configured on an interface, the OSPF will use the default value per interface type- ie 100 Mbps interface has default of 100 and any links greater than 100 Mbps all equal the cost of 1 as values below 1 are rounded up

+An OSPF process uses cost values to generate its shortest path tree and then to determine the optimal routes to all known networks.
+As minimum cost value is 1, the reference bandwidth should be a value greater than or equal to the bandwidth of the fastest routed link in the administrative domain.